Biden dog Commander to make TV debut during 'Puppy Bowl'

 WASHINGTON (AP) — President Joe Biden’s puppy Commander will make his TV debut on Super Bowl Sunday.

 The German shepherd and Biden’s wife, Jill, will appear in a commercial airing before Sunday’s broadcast of “Puppy Bowl XVIII.”
-The first lady’s office tweeted the video.
+The first lady’s office tweeted the video Thursday.

 Both contests will be held on the day before Valentine’s Day, which is Monday.